 Adams and Murray have created a framework for contributing factors to a difficult encounter.

 You, the doctor.
-Adams and Murray highlight traits in doctors that provoke difficult consultations including; angry or defensive doctors; fatigued or harried doctors; and dogmatic or arrogant doctors.
+Adams and Murray highlight traits in doctors that provoke difficult consultations, including; angry or defensive doctors, fatigued or harried doctors, and dogmatic or arrogant doctors.
 The well-known acronym HALT is also crucial when it comes to challenging situations.
 If we are Hungry, Angry, Late, or Tired, we are setting ourselves up to be ill-equipped to deal with an unexpected consultation outcome.
-Whilst these factors may be outside of our control, even just being aware of them and their potential contribution can help keep us focused.
+Whilst these factors may be outside our control, even being aware of them and their potential contribution can help keep us focused.

 The patient.
-Patients and families prone to difficult consultations may be angry, frightened, manipulative, grieving, or frequent attenders.
-Some parents may come to hospital with unrealistic expectations.
-They may have other aspects of their life that are increasing their stress, or previous healthcare experiences that have put them on the back foot.
-But it’s important for us to recognise that it is a challenging consultation rather than a challenging patient.
+Patients and families prone to difficult consultations may be angry, frightened, manipulative, grieving, or frequent attendees.
+Some parents may come to the hospital with unrealistic expectations.
+They may have other aspects of their life that increase their stress or previous healthcare experiences that put them on the back foot.
+But we must recognise that it is a challenging consultation rather than a challenging patient.
 The patient/family may be having a bad day, or we may be having a bad day, but we must focus on the consultation in front of us and not get bogged down by negative feelings towards them.
-There are certain types of conditions that lend themselves to potentially challenging consultations.
-In adults, this might be recurrent lower back pain, in children this might be abdominal pain.
+Certain types of conditions lend themselves to potentially challenging consultations.
+In adults, this might be recurrent lower back pain; in children, this might be abdominal pain.
 Often these consultations feel more challenging than someone with a simple asthma exacerbation or a finger dislocation.

 The situation.
-Multiple people in the examination room creates an environment where stress is increased for the patient with lots of additional people voicing their concerns.
+Multiple people in the examination room create an environment where stress is increased for the patient, with many additional people voicing their concerns.
 It can also be intimidating for the doctor.
 And a busy ED can make it difficult to conduct a challenging consultation with external pressures and other patients to look after.
-Cultural barriers and language difficulties may also contribute and mean that the way you feel you are delivering information is not the same way it is being received.
+Cultural barriers and language difficulties may also contribute and mean that the way you feel you deliver information is not the same way it is being received.

 A management framework – the principles

-The Elder et al study aimed to produce a framework for dealing with difficult consultations.
-They were looking at GPs and interviewed 102 GPs in the US and identified types of patient behaviours that led to challenging encounters.
+The Elder et al. study aimed to produce a framework for difficult consultations.
+They looked at GPs and interviewed 102 GPs in the US and identified types of patient behaviours that led to challenging encounters.
 The most commonly cited behaviours (full table is below) were: worried well; demanding care; multiple complaints; drug-seeking; and chronic pain.

-The aim of their framework was to achieve quality patient care, good patient flow, and physician well-being.
-Their management framework was broadly classified into three streams: collaboration; appropriate use of power; and empathy.
+Their framework aimed to achieve quality patient care, good patient flow, and physician well-being.
+Their management framework was broadly classified into collaboration, appropriate use of power, and empathy.

 Appropriate use of power.
-In consultations, both the doctor and the patient have different areas of power.
-Families exert their power through controlling what information they give to the doctor, and also by whether or not they will follow a treatment plan.
-Doctors exert their power in their ability to control questions asked, and their choice of which investigations or treatment are offered.
+In consultations, the doctor and the patient have different areas of power.
+Families exert their power by controlling what information they give to the doctor and whether they will follow a treatment plan.
+Doctors exert their power in their ability to control questions and their choice of which investigations or treatments are offered.
 When consultations become challenging, our instinct is often to exert our power, and what we need to do instead is use this appropriately.
 Appropriate use of power would be in controlling the length of time of the consultation and also in setting some boundaries and limitations of what can be offered.

 Empathy.
 Empathy is, of course, essential to having a good consultation.
-When parents become aggressive or dissatisfied then our reaction can be to allow empathy fatigue to set in (Benson and Magraith, 2005).
-Acknowledging our own emotions is a good step in improving our own emotional intelligence and allowing us to go back to feeling empathic i.e. “I’m getting annoyed with this consultation and that’s making me lose empathy for this patient, but reality his symptoms are causing significant problems for him and his family”.
+When parents become aggressive or dissatisfied, our reaction can be to allow empathy fatigue to set in (Benson and Magraith, 2005).
+Acknowledging our own emotions is a good step in improving our emotional intelligence and allowing us to go back to feeling empathic, i.e. “I’m getting annoyed with this consultation, and that’s making me lose empathy for this patient, but in reality, his symptoms are causing significant problems for him and his family“.

-Control your own emotions: even though you might feel like screaming/crying/fleeing the room, try to get on top of your emotions so that they do not affect the consultation.
+Control your own emotions: even though you might feel like screaming/crying/fleeing the room, try to get on top of your feelings so they do not affect the consultation.
 Speak slowly, calm your breathing and make sure you are speaking in a quiet, calm tone.
-If you are struggling to maintain your emotions, try to compose yourself during pauses in the conversation.
-After the consultation take time to reflect and talk to others.
+If you struggle to maintain your emotions, try composing yourself during pauses in the conversation.
+After the consultation, take time to reflect and talk to others.

-Don’t get angry: getting angry or raising your voice will not help.
+Don’t get angry; raising your voice will not help.
 Neither will telling the parents that you find their behaviour or language rude or aggressive.
-This simply breeds a cycle of increasing tensions/mud-slinging and is hard to come back from.
+This breeds a cycle of increasing tensions/mud-slinging and is hard to come back from.

-Verbalise the difficulty: “We both have very different views about how your symptoms should be best managed and that’s causing some difficulty between us.
+Verbalise the difficulty: “We both have very different views about how your symptoms should be best managed, causing some difficulty between us.
 Do you agree?”
 As well as just stating the obvious, it is a statement that avoids blame.
-The aim is to create joint ownership of a problem so that you could work together towards a solution.
+The aim is to create joint ownership of a problem so that you can work together towards a solution.

-Validate your patient: they are getting frustrated and they need to feel like they are being listened to.
-Make sure you listen, are empathic and respond to ensure they know you have heard.
-“I hear what you are saying and I can see why you feel that way”.
+Validate your patient: they are getting frustrated and need to feel like they are being listened to.
+Please ensure you listen, are empathic and respond to ensure they know you have heard.
+“I hear what you are saying, and I can see why you feel that way”.
 Often repeating this type of validation can help diffuse the situation.

-Don’t be afraid of silence: sometimes just a minute or two of silence can help the family to reflect and regulate their own emotions.
-Resist the urge to fill every pause with your own voice and a response to their last comment.
+Don’t be afraid of silence: sometimes, a minute or two can help the family reflect and regulate their emotions.
+Please resist the urge to fill every pause with your voice and a response to their last comment.

 Try to find some common ground: instead of flagging up the areas of disagreement, try to find overlaps in your and their expectations.
-When you are both so far apart, then it’s easy to see them as being unreasonable or demanding.
-Saying “I don’t think I’ve ever met parents who did not have their child’s best interests at heart” can show that you understand where they are coming from.
+When you are both so far apart, it’s easy to see them as unreasonable or demanding.
+Saying, “I don’t think I’ve ever met parents who did not have their child’s best interests at heart” can show that you understand where they are coming from.
 Once some common ground has been found, this can be used as a foundation to make a plan.
-Encourage them to contribute to a plan that you can both agree on for going forward.
+Please encourage them to contribute to a plan you can agree on for going forward.

-Some times, in spite of doing our best to take all these factors into account, the consultation and the doctor-patient relationship cannot be saved.
-These case are upsetting for both parties.
+Sometimes, despite doing our best to take all these factors into account, the consultation and the doctor-patient relationship cannot be saved.
+These cases are upsetting for both parties.
 As a doctor, if all has failed, take time to reflect on the consultation at a later point.
-Perhaps review the notes and discuss with colleagues.
+Perhaps review the notes and discuss them with colleagues.